 But there are ways to avoid this grey area.
-This is where you need to educate yourself, so go to as many showrooms as possible and get all the brochures you require, and ask questions on any product you think you might like in your new kitchen, you need the know the pros and cons of all your possible choices.
-With most brochures there are web sites for you to do some more research in the comfort of your own home.
+This is where you need to educate yourself, so go to as many showrooms as possible and get all the brochures you require and ask questions about any product you think you might like in your new kitchen, you need the know the pros and cons of all your possible choices.
+With most brochures, there are websites for you to do some more research in the comfort of your own home.
 Buy kitchen magazines and either mark or cut out photos of what you have on your mind.
 Remember the old saying “a picture is worth a thousand words”.